percona/pmm-doc/docs/details/develop-checks.md

           # it is recommended to use global function `fail` for that instead.

           """
-          This check returns warnings if MongoDB/PSMDB version is not the latest one.
+          This advisor returns warnings if MongoDB/PSMDB version is not the latest one.
           """

           format_version_num = context.get("format_version_num", fail)